telerik/react-redux-grid/README.md

   npm start
   ```

- This will launch the examples website at http://localhost:3000
+ This will launch the example at http://localhost:3000